 How do you imagine your future in relation to Japan

 I hope to become an English teacher and work in many different cities in Japan.
 I hope to spend a long time there and become a great teacher.
 I'll also come back to Australia and teach Japanese here.

 How does Japan influence your life at present

-Tell us something memorable about your time in Japan.
+Can you tell us something memorable about your time in Japan

 Edited: June 2013